buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcAlignmentTypeEnum.md

 # IfcAlignmentTypeEnum

-This enumeration defines the different types of alignments.
+This enumeration defines the different types of alignments.<!-- end of definition -->

 ## Items